NCIP/alview/README.md

-March 10, 2015
+March 13, 2015
-ALVIEW NOW USES NATIVE GUIS ...
+ALVIEW SES NATIVE GUIS ...
 GTK for Linux, Win32 for Windows and Cocoa for Mac.
 It's fast, trim and zero licensing hassles.
-Alview alsoruns as a web server or as a command line tool in batch.
+Alview also runs as a web server or as a command line tool in batch.

 <p>The WEB DEMO is here : <a href="https://cgwb.nci.nih.gov/cgi-bin/alview">https://cgwb.nci.nih.gov/cgi-bin/alview</a></p>
+<p>Windows Installer for GUI is here : <a href="http://45.56.125.191/">http://45.56.125.191/</a></p>

 Check BINARIES directory (above) for useable binaries.
 Linux may require recompile from source; not a big deal though.